rupertford/melody/docs/method.rst

     :members:

 The user can subclass the ``SearchMethod`` base class.
-The ``run`` method must be imlemented as this is called by the ``Melody`` class (see the :ref:`melody` section).
+The ``run`` method must be implemented as this is called by the ``Melody`` class (see the :ref:`melody` section).
 The ``run`` method should take all of the supplied ``inputs`` and call the function appropriately.